-Here is a video demonstrating the device and what it does as well as a picture of it and the final circuit schematic from KiCad:
+Here is a video demonstrating the device (The breadboard version, as the PCB Thermistor is much more precise and hard to demonstrate flipping on video) and what it does as well as a picture of it and the final circuit schematic from Altium Designer:

 Additionally, here is the BOM for the project, specifically the breadboard version: